 Improvements in infrastructure are delivered by the relevant authority which includes (but is not limited to) Kent County Council, Highways England, Network Rail, the Environment Agency and NHS Clinical Commissioning Groups.
-We will continue to work with partners throughout the course of preparing the new Local Plan.
-We will also continue to levy contributions against developments where infrastructure and transport improvements are required.
+The Council will continue to work with partners throughout the course of preparing the new Local Plan.
+The plan will be accompanied by a new District Transport Strategy and Infrastructure Delivery Plan.
+The Council will continue to levy contributions against developments where infrastructure and transport improvements are required.
 This will be achieved through the continued use of Section 106 legal agreements, as well as the Community Infrastructure Levy (CIL).